 A New Era: The Early Middle Ages

 Around this time, we start to see the often exaggerated and mythical "dark ages" in which supposedly scientific advancement, social advancement, and learning came to a crushing halt.
 So what happened?
 With the breakdown of the centralized Roman government in the West and further hits by the Justinian Plague and the Rise of Islam, trade and communication began grinding to a halt.
 The complex, urban metropolises once supported by Greco-Roman civilization would fall to pieces under the management of German administrators who had no concept of cities.
 Aqueducts fell into disrepair and were often deconstructed to be used as building materials, and famous Roman relics like the Colosseum became the ruins they are today.

 But, contrary to popular belief, the Low Middle Ages was not a period of immense stupidity or total collapse of all that is good in the world.
 In fact, some things improved.
 Generally speaking, you were less likely to go to war and get killed in the Low Middle Ages than in Roman times, and previous knowledge was still preserved by monks and scholars.
 The nutritional situation improved.
 Taxes were far lower than in the Roman age.
 The Roman chattel slavery gradually disappeared and was superseded by serfdom, which was a vast improvement.
 Yes, things were certainly worse when compared to the Pax Romana, but it wasn't the abysmal time most history teachers love to paint it as.
-And from what sources we have, it appears very little actually changed between the Roman Empire's collapse and the conquest by the Germanic Kingdoms as far as living standards.
+And from what sources we have, it appears very little actually changed between the Western Roman Empire's collapse and the conquest by the Germanic kingdoms as far as living standards.